Search

 The search operates at the **line level**, meaning it evaluates each line individually against the list of specified conditions.

-In the reviewer mode, search results include not only **reviewed labels** (accepted and consensus), but also **conflicted** and **rejected** labels.
+In the reviewer mode, search results include reviewed labels (accepted and consensus), conflicted labels, and rejected labels.

 For conditions with negative operators (<mark style="color:red;">`is not`</mark>, <mark style="color:red;">`does not contain`</mark>), only the lines that meet the specified conditions will be displayed in the results.

-To improve readability, users can enable **Show only matching lines in the text viewer** from the three-dot menu in the top-right corner of the extension.
-When enabled, non-matching lines are hidden, allowing users to focus only on relevant results in the text viewer.
+To make search results easier to review, enable **Show only matching lines in the text viewer** from the three-dot menu in the top-right corner of the extension.
+This option hides non-matching lines, allowing you to focus only on relevant content.

 After running a search, you can narrow down the results by applying filters.
 This is especially useful when working with large result sets.